The following article on budget travel tips for Thailand is authored by Bradley.

 The great thing about backpacking Thailand on a budget is that it is naturally an incredibly cheap place to live.
 Wages in Thailand are extremely low by Western standards.
 As a result, people living in rural towns and villages are surviving on a low income.

 If you really want to save money and experience Thailand to the max, you should escape the busier cities like Bangkok and instead venture to the much less touristy areas.
-In the south, one of the most popular things to do is to island-hop across islands like Koh Samui, Koh Pangnan and Phi Phi.
+In the south, one of the most popular things to do is to island-hop across islands like Koh Samui, Koh Pangnan, and the famous Maya Bay near Koh Phi Phi.

 However, in recent years, the prices here have increased as more and more tourists visit every year.
 Instead, speak to locals and find out which islands are a little more off the tourist trail and head there.
 Not only will it be cheaper, but you’ll also find that the beaches and other scenic spots are far more unspoiled.